 You should be just as kind and compassionate to yourself as you would be to your best friend.
 Addressing negative self talk can help you find some relief.
 When you are thinking nasty thoughts about yourself try to catch yourself and redirect your thoughts.
 If you wouldn’t say the things you are telling yourself in your head to a stranger you need to work on changing your thought process.
 You deserve kindness from everyone, including yourself.

 I hope some of these tips will bring you some relief.
-If you want more mental health tips you can sign up for my free Mental Health Makeover E-Course .
+If you are interested in being part of a community of bad ass ladies that are also on a mental health journey join my Facebook group.
 Comment below if you have any other tips for getting through a depressive episode.
 Remember to do one thing at a time and go day by day.
 There are easier and happier times waiting for you in the future.